Written by Dr. Sagar Bhattad

 Children are inclined to infections and mishaps.
-Therefore, fever, swollen and painful joints, rashes, and fatigue can be mistaken as a sign of infection, or a sign of overexertion, or a result of an injury during a game, or so-called growing pains, and so on.
-Do you know that these simple signs can be due to Juvenile idiopathic arthritis- the most widely recognized arthritis, and one of the most common chronic disease found among toddlers to children below 17 years.
-Let us try to understand more about this condition, which affects approximately 1 in 1,000 children.
-An interesting fact is that girls are more likely to develop rheumatoid arthritis than boys at all ages.
+Therefore, fever, swollen and painful joints, rashes, and fatigue can be mistaken as signs of infection, overexertion.
+Parents also might think of swollen or painful joints in children is as a result of injury during a game, or so-called growing pains.
+Do you know that these simple signs can be due to Juvenile Idiopathic Arthritis (JIA)?
+Juvenile Idiopathic Arthritis in children is the most widely recognized arthritis.
+It is also one of the most common chronic diseases that affect toddlers to children below 17 years.

-Juvenile Arthritis is a condition which leads to inflammation of the joints, with persistent stiffness, warmth, and torment in the joints.
-Some children experience arthritis only for a short term, as if a couple of months, while others have arthritis for quite a long while, lasting several years.
+Juvenile Idiopathic Arthritis (JIA) is a condition that leads to inflammation of the joints, with persistent stiffness, warmth, and pain in the joints.
+Some children experience arthritis only for a short term, as of a couple of months, while others have arthritis for quite a long while, lasting several years.
 In rare cases, the condition can last a lifetime.

-It is quite different from adult rheumatic fever in the following aspects
+It is quite different from adult-onset rheumatoid arthritis in the following aspects.

-Juvenile idiopathic Arthritis occurs when the body’s immune system attacks its own cells and tissues (autoimmune).
-It is a mystery why this happens.
-However, it is believed that both heredity and environment have a part in provoking the immune system.
-Some experts rely on the theory that it could be because of factors like a virus, which then vanishes from the body after creating a permanent damage.
-In addition, if any of the family members experience any kind of autoimmune disorder, children of the family have a strong reason to develop Juvenile idiopathic rheumatoid arthritis.
-This shows the genetic cause behind juvenile idiopathic arthritis.
+Some experts rely on the theory that it could be because of factors like a virus, which then vanishes from the body after creating permanent damage.
+In addition, if some or any family members experience some kind of autoimmune disorder, children of the family have a higher tendency to develop JIA.
+This shows the genetic cause behind JIA.

-It is responsible for 10-20% of juvenile idiopathic arthritis and affects both boys and girls to the same degree.
+This is one of the most common types of chronic arthritis noted in children in the Asian population.
+It affects both boys and girls to the same degree.
 It causes inflammation in one or more joints (both small and large joints are affected) and is often accompanied by a high fever.

 The Symptoms involve: